 Neem or Margosa is a boon for your skin and can fight against any kind of skin disease including, of course, eczema.
-The two components of neem, nimbin and nimbidin, are anti-inflammatory substances that work just as any steroid works to give you relief from dermatitis or eczema.
+The two components of neem, Nimbin and nimbidin, are anti-inflammatory substances that work just as any steroid works to give you relief from dermatitis or eczema.
 Not only this, neem is also analgesic and antibacterial.
-Thus, it not only give you relief from pain but also protect you from secondary infections that can be caused by eczema wounds.
+Thus, it not only give you relief from pain but also protects you from secondary infections that can be caused by eczema wounds.

 There are a variety of ways to use neem – external as well as internal- to get rid of skin problems.
 Here are some of them for your assistance.

-- Apply neem leaves paste on skin along with turmeric.
+- Apply neem leaves paste on the skin along with turmeric.
 This is perhaps the simplest remedy.
 Just crush a few neem leaves, mix it with 1 tablespoon of turmeric powder and apply it on your skin!

 - Wash off skin with neem decoction.
-Take 20-30 margosa leaves add them in about five cups of water.
+Take 20-30 margosa leaves to add them in about five cups of water.
 Bring this water to boil for about 15-20 minutes.
 Cool it off and wash off the area of your skin having eczema with this water.
 Do it quite a few times in a day.

 - Eat neem leaves and flowers as vegetables.
 Neem helps in purifying your blood.
-Impurities in blood as well as blood circulation problems are one of the causes of eczema.
-So, to ensure that your blood get purified to its fulls, have tender neem leaves (the small ones that still have a little shade of red – the sign of their being immature leaves).
+Impurities in blood, as well as blood circulation problems, are one of the causes of eczema.
+So, to ensure that your blood gets purified to its fulls, have tender neem leaves (the small ones that still have a little shade of red – the sign of their being immature leaves).
 If you can chew them, well and good.
 These tender leaves are not so bitter as the mature ones are.
 If you can’t chew them, mix a little amount (only 4-5 may do) of such leaves with vegetables that you make.
 You can also make a dish out of neem flowers.
-They too are established remedy for eczema in Ayurveda.
+They too are established a remedy for eczema in Ayurveda.
 In fact, all the bitter vegetables like bitter gourd and bitter drumsticks are also good for your health an can be eaten for even curing eczema.

 - Apply neem oil to your skin.
-Neem oil, if used continuously for about an year or so, can stop the recurrence of eczema for ever.
+Neem oil, if used continuously for about a year or so, can stop the recurrence of eczema forever.
 Neem oil can excellently prevent your skin from drying out which is one of the main reasons for eczema getting aggravated.
 It is a great emollient and thus heals the cracks in your skin while preventing loss of moisture and restoring skin’s protective barrier.
 While you can buy neem oil in health stores, you can also make it at home.